New Hampshire Power of Attorney Forms | 9 Types – PDF, Word

 Storage and Usage of DPOA in New Hampshire

-Once the New Hampshire durable power of attorney form has been signed and notarized, it should be stored in the principal’s safety deposit box at home.
+Once the New Hampshire durable power of attorney form has been signed and notarized, it should be stored in the principal’s safe deposit box at home.
 Copies of the document should be provided to the agent, family members, trusted friends, and third parties involved, like banks, state agencies, and landlords.

 Signing on behalf of the principal